MarkYegon7/Portfolio-Website/README.md

 > Describe 1 - 3 features you will add to the project.

-- [ ] Be responsive to larger screens
+- [ ] Be able to add a video section

+- [ ] Add a payment option link

 <p align="right">(<a href="#readme-top">back to top</a>)</p>